senorGPT/CTF_crackmes.one/Coder_90 - KeyGenMeV3/Coder_90 - KeyGenMeV3 - Solution.md

 ## 14. New things learned

 1. I had an instruction that was being jumped to before my breakpoint.
-I knew which instruction but did not know where the jump was coming from.
+I knew which instruction, but did not know where the jump was coming from.
-   Right clicking on the instruction, *Find References To - Selected Address*
+   Right clicking on the instruction, *Find References To - Selected Address* will show you any references to that address.

    ![image-20251207021757814](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251207021757814.png)

+2. Bit shifting / rotating.
+(EXPAND ON THIS)